 Barbara Dancygier (University of British Columbia, Vancouver, Canada)

 Arie Verhagen (Leiden University, Leiden, The Netherlands)

-We propose a theme session addressing the interaction of cognition and pragmatics with lexical semantics and grammar in the narrative representation of points of view, in a cross-linguistic, cross-cultural and historical perspective.
-This session is expected to include scholars interested in linguistics, cognitive science, narratology, psychology, philosophy of mind, communication studies and stylistics.
-We invite submissions from a wide genetic, geographic and diachronic variety of languages.
+In 2013, at ICLC 12, we organized a theme session addressing the interaction of cognition and pragmatics with lexical semantics and grammar in the narrative representation of points of view, in a cross-linguistic, cross-cultural and historical perspective.
+This session included scholars interested in linguistics, cognitive science, narratology, psychology, philosophy of mind, communication studies and stylistics, studying a of languages, as well as multimodal communication.

 ‘Reported Speech’, including Free Indirect Discourse (FID), identified by Jakobson (1957) as one of the four crucial duplex structures in language, has been a locus of attention in various linguistic, narratological and stylistic studies since the middle of the 19th century.
 In these studies, tense, modality and deixis have been identified as three major ‘parameters’ of FID.
 Even the early studies, however, (including, in fact, Jakobson 1957) have pointed out that languages need not converge on the repertoire of linguistic resources they make available for construing mixed points of view (PoV) in narratives.
 For instance, whereas Russian, as Jakobson points out, lacks a verbal grammatical category of evidentiality, this is obligatory in many other languages; on the other hand, some languages may lack a clear syntactic distinction between main and ‘subordinate’ clauses used in the definition of direct as opposed to indirect speech.
 Overall, partly as a result of its breadth, the category of FID has so far escaped a rigorous definition.